Tonight's Strictly Come Dancing 2020 line up, songs and dances revealed

 Tonight's Strictly Come Dancing line up

-Eleven celebs remaining competition tonight.
-Making up 2020's current Strictly Come Dancing line up are broadcaster Ranvir Singh, EastEnders star Maisie Smith, champion boxer Nicola Adams and Made In Chelsea star Jamie Laing.
+Nine celebs remaining competition tonight.
+Making up 2020's current Strictly Come Dancing line up are broadcaster Ranvir Singh, EastEnders star Maisie Smith, and Made In Chelsea star Jamie Laing.

-Also on the cast are The Wanted star Max George, former American Footballer Jason Bell, actress Caroline Quentin and TV host & Invictus Games medallist JJ Chalmers.
+Also on the cast are The Wanted star Max George, actress Caroline Quentin and TV host & Invictus Games medallist JJ Chalmers.

 Completing the contestants are comedian Bill Bailey, Radio 1 DJ Clara Amfo and singer HRVY.

-Former Home Secretary Jacqui Smith became the first to be eliminated last weekend.
+Former Home Secretary Jacqui Smith became the first to be eliminated before former American Footballer Jason Bell left last weekend.

+Meanwhile, champion boxer Nicola Adams was forced to quit during the show during the week.

 In no particular performance order, the song and dance styles are as follows: